cozy/cozy-docs/src/documents/en/host/install.html.md

 Cubietruck, and you will be able to access your Cozy through port 443 (https protocol).

-Now insert the SD card in your Cubieboard2 SD card reader.
-Reboot your Cubieboard, and you will be able to access your Cozy through port 443 (https protocol).
 To find the IP address of your Cubieboard, you can use nmap on your local machine:

 ```
 $ nmap -T4 -sP 192.168.x.0/24